developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## Geolocation
 ### GeolocationEnabled
 Controls HTML5 Geolocation enablement.
 When enabled on a device that supports geolocation and the device is in range of a GPS network, the geolocation data is returned to the defined JavaScript callback.
-When disabled, the defined JavaScript error callback is called, notifying the app that the permission to using geolocation is denied.
+When disabled, the defined JavaScript error callback is called, notifying the app that the permission to use geolocation is denied.

 **Possible Values**: